AbdullahBakir97/Barber-Salon/README.md

 ## 👤 Owner Management Suite

-Centralized control for salon owners.
+Centralized control for salon owners, enhanced with HTMX for seamless and dynamic management of appointments, barbers, gallery items, reviews, and more.
 - Handle appointments, barbers, gallery items, and reviews from a unified dashboard.
 - Empower your business with comprehensive owner oversight and control.